 The public understanding of Jewish education confines its location to the school.
 School people understandably adopt this position and tend to reinforce it as occasion permits.
 There is much to support that point of view-over the years the idea of Jewish learning has been inextricably connected with the school.
-As a text-centered tradition, Judaism requires the ". . . deliberate, systematic and sustained effort. . .
-"18 of a school to equip youngsters with the skills and competencies required for understanding and informed practice.
+As a text-centered tradition, Judaism requires the ". . . deliberate, systematic and sustained effort. deliberate, systematic and competencies required for understanding and informed practice.
 The specific task of the school and the particular kind of learning experience it provides ought not, however, lead us to deny the educational potential of non-school settings.
 Recent social science and historical research indicates that a wide variety of agencies inform, socialize, open avenues of identification, and provide meaning.
 Indeed institutions of formal instruction are only one element in the configuration of instrumentalities by which ". . . a culture transmits itself across generations."
 The influence of the family, of course, is the most prominent and powerful.